ajg/neat/README.md

 Status
 ------

-Neat is still experimental and likely to change in the future; it has not yet been released on [Hackage](http://hackage.haskell.org) but will be if there is interest once the dust settles.
-Please abstain from relying on it in a production setting for now.
+Neat is still experimental and likely to change in the future.

 Motivation
 ----------